deyanlaf0409/WebScraper/README.md

 You can add some arguments depending on what are you searching for (price range, title, rating etc.), or just "gonna catch 'em all!"
 (Which i don't recommend).

-Add -X as argument for Graphical User Interface (This sounds cooler than it looks).
+Add -X as argument for Graphical User Interface.

 Look for quick instructions below.